MicrosoftDocs/visualstudio-docs/docs/debugger/debug-interface-access/idiasession-findsymbolsbyrvaforacceleratorpointertag.md

 ---
-description: "Given a corresponding tag value, this method returns an enumeration of symbols that are contained in a specified parent Accelerator stub function at a specified relative virtual address."
+description: Given a corresponding tag value, this method returns an enumeration of symbols that are contained in a specified parent Accelerator stub function at a specified relative virtual address.
 title: "IDiaSession::findSymbolsByRVAForAcceleratorPointerTag"
 ms.date: "11/04/2016"
 ms.topic: "reference"